R-kill-9/Hacking-Notes/Protocols/SNMP.md

 ## Enumeration and Scanning Using Nmap

 **Nmap** can be used to perform SNMP enumeration by scanning the SNMP service (usually on port 161) and using scripts to gather detailed information from SNMP-enabled devices.

 **Scan for SNMP Service (Port 161) with Version and Script Detection**

+This command scans for the SNMP service on port 161 and detects its version and available scripts.
+It provides details about the SNMP service, such as the version running on the target device.
 ```bash
 nmap -sU -sCV -p 161 <target>
 ```

 **Perform a Brute Force Attack on SNMP Community Strings**

+This command uses the `snmp-brute` Nmap script to attempt brute-forcing common SNMP community strings (like `public`, `private`, and others).
+If successful, it reveals **valid community strings** that can be used to query the device.
 ```bash
 nmap -sU -p 161 --script snmp-brute <target>
 ```

 **Scan SNMP with Built-in Nmap Scripts**

+This command runs all available Nmap SNMP-related scripts (`snmp-*`) to gather detailed information from the target device.
+If SNMP is improperly configured, this scan can provide an attacker with a comprehensive view of the target device, potentially revealing sensitive information such as device names, usernames, network configurations, and even passwords in some cases.
 ```bash
 nmap -sU -p 161 --script snmp-* <target> > snmp_info
 ```